JohnKurlak/algorithmic-problem-solving/Chapter 1/README.md

 Sometimes an interviewer will impose a restriction on run-time complexity or space complexity using Big O notation.

-#### Programming concepts
+#### Math and Programming Concepts

-There are a number of programming concepts that show up in interview problems.
-Knowing the meaning of these concepts will help you understand problems a lot better.
+There are a number of math and programming concepts that show up in interview problems.
+Knowing the meaning of these concepts will help you better understand technical interview problems.

-Here are some common programming terms used in interview problems:
+Here are some common math and programming terms used in interview problems:

 * subarray
 * substring